Škoda Octavia

-The Škoda Octavia is a small family car produced by the Czech car manufacturer Škoda Auto since the end of 1996.
+The Škoda Octavia is a small family car (C-segment) produced by the Czech car manufacturer Škoda Auto since the end of 1996.
 It shares its name with an earlier model produced between 1959 and 1971.
 Four generations of the modern-era Octavia model have been introduced to date, delivered with five-door liftback or five-door estate styles only.
-The car is front engined, both front- or four-wheel drive are offered.
+The car is front engined and both front- or four-wheel drive are offered.
 Around five million units have been sold in its two decades of presence on the market.
 The Octavia is Škoda's most popular model; about 40% of all newly manufactured Škoda cars are Octavias.

 The current generation is available in a wide range of derivatives, i.e. sporty Octavia RS, estate Octavia Combi, four-wheel drive Octavia Scout, frugal Octavia GreenLine and CNG-powered Octavia G-TEC.

 First generation (Typ 1U; 1996)

-The first generation Octavia was released in November 1996 and was built at the modernised Škoda factory in Mladá Boleslav, Czech Republic.
+The first generation Octavia was released in November 1996 for the 1997 model year and was built at the modernised Škoda factory in Mladá Boleslav, Czech Republic.
 This generation was made available in liftback or estate styles.

 In the United Kingdom, sales began in 1998 and the mid-size car was a success, nearing the success of established large family car favourites such as the Ford Mondeo and Vauxhall Vectra.